iexcloud/docs/source/migrating-and-importing-data/accessing-nested-json-data.md

-# Accessing Nested JSON Data
+# Access Nested JSON Data

 If the data you want is nested in JSON response objects, you can specify data location using JSONPath.